 The Ballad of Gay Tony DLC for IV finally addresses the issue by adding checkpoints, they are still quite scarce, though, each mission usually having one checkpoint.

-The first Saints Row game had no checkpoints within missions.
+Saints Row 1 had no checkpoints within missions.
 The hardest missions always, always, without fail, started out with a long, boring drive across the whole city before the action started.
 Have fun doing that over and over.